 “Every time you’re in front of the CEO or C-suite, you are being judged—consciously or not,” Apatoff says.
 “When a company is working on succession planning and looking at high-potential candidates, the C-Suite will often get together and discuss candidates collectively.
 Executive interactions you’ve had over the years will speak volumes about how buttoned up you are, your perceived maturity, how clear you are in your communications, how much command you have of your business, and ultimately, whether you are promoted.”

 Apatoff recalled his days at FTD and working on his own succession plan.
-He says he constantly kept an eye on talent a couple of tiers down in the organization, looking for managers who seemed capable of more.
+He says he constantly kept an eye on talent a couple of tiers down in the organization, looking for effective managers who seemed capable of more.

 “The more I saw leaders that truly were in command of their business, and could speak about potential ideas or innovations, the more rope I gave them,” Apatoff says.
 “CEOs are always looking for the best and strongest leaders they can find.
 That’s one of the most important jobs the CEO has.
 If you’re someone that has displayed the potential to be a leader, even in brief interactions, that speaks well for your future.”